appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 #### Default selected value

-This property allows you to specify a default value that can be selected when the widget is first displayed.
+This property allows you to specify a default value when the widget is first displayed.
 This can be useful if you want to pre-populate the widget with a specific value, or if you want to ensure that a certain option is selected by default.

-The default selected value should be set to the value of the option from the options property.
-This value should match the value attribute of the selected option.
+The Default Selected Value should be set to the value of the option from the Options property.

-For example, if your options property is an array of objects with a **label** and a **value** property, such as
+For example, if your Options property is an array of objects with a **label** and a **value** property, such as
 ```javascript
 [
   {